Leeraaa/Data-Science-Project/README.md

-# It's better to watch the presentation SeasonalTemp !!!
+# It's better to watch the presentation SeasonalTemp.pptx.pdf !!!

 # Data-Science-Project